Orasund/pixelengine/README.md

 This package follows a few philosophies:
   * **Let CSS handle all animations** - I feel like functional programming should describe *reactions* to some events.
 Animations are normally running all the time and not a reaction.
 Addionally by getting rid of an infinite game loop, we can use the **time-travel debugger**.
   * **Pixel games first** - There are a few optimizations to ensure crips pixels as well as good old low-frame animations.
-  * **demand driven features** - There is no roadmap.
+  * **Demand driven features** - There is no roadmap.
 I intent to use this engine for all my games.
 If I feel like I can't make a game, because my engine is missing a feature, I will add it.
 (Please feel free to ask if you are missing a feature.)

 When to use it: